edumserrano/csharp-functional/Docs/source/maybe-monad.rst

 Installing
 ----------

-The Maybe monad NuGet package can be found at |maybeNuget|_.
+The Maybe monad NuGet package can be found at |MaybeNuget|_.
 Installing is performed via NuGet::

 	PM> Install-Package MaybeMonad